Rights to use any of the digital imagery in my pages here are negotiable, and prints, special edits, resizings, etc. can be ordered.

 Sony 16-50 f/2.8

-My only low light (wide aperture) lenses so far were primes.
-This is better then my zooms at their best, and nearly as good as my primes at wider apertures.
+My only low light (wide aperture) lenses so far had been primes.
+This is a little better than my 18-250mm zoom at its f/8 best, and nearly as good as my primes at wider apertures.
 Fills the gap in my lens range between high quality primes and good quality small aperture zooms.
 It's also (like my A77) weatherproofed, so I can keep shooting in the rain without bothering with a camera raincoat, and has a quiet AF which won't intrude on the sound track of video.
 It's also handy being able to go as wide as 16mm with in-camera correction of lens non-linearity in jpegs.

 Sony 30mm f/2.8 macro